MathiasStadler/rust-example-cov/project_path.md

 <!--- THis empty line inside the block is necessary for correct format -->
 &nbsp;

-### Acceleration of the program flow through the features cargo-tarpaulin inside this project - run /w --target-dir and --skip-clean
+### Speed up of the program flow through the features

+--target-dir $PWD/target/tarpaulin
+--skip-clean

 ```bash<!-- markdownlint-disable-line code-block-style -->
 # run /w --target-dir and --skip-clean